Check in the main section of the Cliffhanger, their website / facebook or contact details for dates and times.

 Admin/Bookings – Alicja Clark – alicjaclark076@Qmail.com Brick Club – Please register your interest with Alicja by email or find us on Facebook.

-There is no charge and you do not have to book.
-Soup bread, pudding, cake and coffee will be served as well as companionship and the chance to catch up with friends in a warm place.
+The Congregational Church, Methodist Church and Holy Cross Church invite people to join together on the first Monday of each month.
+April Mon 8 due to Easter.
+No charge nor booking.
+Soup bread, pudding, cake and coffee will be served as well as companionship.
 12 till 2pm in the British School Room and each month will support a different charity.
 Lifts are available on request.

 Sherston’s Gardening Club